dailydotdev/docs/docs/your-profile/weekly-goal.md

 ## How does the Weekly Goal work?

 The metric we use to count the Weekly Goals is fairly simple, and we call it `Reading Days`.
-You need to read at least one article per day to increase your reading days.
+You need to read at least one post per day to increase your reading days.
 The more reading days you nail, the higher the rank you will earn in a given week:

 | Reading Days 	| Rank      	|
 |--------------	|-----------	|